Sieben Inseln

 I hope you enjoyed this hike into the lonely and impassable Barranco Juan López.
 It really does require a good level of fitness, surefootedness and a head for heights.
 If this is not for you, there are many beautiful and much easier hikes in the immediate vicinity.
 I wish you much joy on all your hikes,

-Dagmar from Seven Islands
+Dagmar from SiebenInseln

 Thank you for reading!